 It is requested to carry out a connection to a separated AC line that has to be marked with the label FIRE SYSTEM.

-Use a double-pole switch minimum 6A.
+Use a Circuit Breaker minimum 6A.

 The connection wires have to have a proper section area and a minimum insulation of 600V.

 The power supply input has to have the following features: